Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 # Supporting regexes

-Next, came supported operations.
+Next came supported operators.
 The parser only supported the basic operators: `<>=`.
 It was missing `=~` from this.
 Which meant people who would use regexes to filter JSON would no longer be able to do so.
 This was only a tiny modification actually:

 First, the operator filter needed to be aware...

 ~~~ruby
 - elsif t = scanner.scan(/(\s+)?[<>=][=<>]?(\s+)?/)
 + elsif t = scanner.scan(/(\s+)?[<>=][=~]?(\s+)?/)